sing-group/my-brain-seq/README.md

 ## Building the Docker image

 To build the Docker image, [`compi-dk`](https://www.sing-group.org/compi/#downloads) is required.
-Once you have it installed, simply run `compi-dk build` from the project directory to build the Docker image.
+Once you have it installed, simply run `compi-dk build -drd -tv` from the project directory to build the Docker image.
 The image will be created with the name specified in the `compi.project` file.
 This file also specifies the version of compi that goes into the Docker image.

 # Team